From 8 to 24 Team Members Without Culture Collapse: The System Freya Built at $95K

 40 people: Complete fragmentation.
 No shared culture.

-Freya needed to make the implicit explicit before growth destroyed her business.
-12 weeks to build a cultural foundation.
+Freya needed to make the implicit explicit before growth destroyed her business—12 weeks to build a cultural foundation.
 Here’s exactly how she did it.

-The gap showed up daily:
+The gap showed up every day.

 Freya calculated the cost of leaving this unfixed: